Our graduates go on to work in a huge range of creative fields. Explore student and graduate career stories and find out how you can:

 What careers support does UAL offer?

-UAL’s Careers and Employability service from your first day with us until 5 years after you graduate.
-The range of support will help you to build a career doing what you love.
+UAL’s Careers and Employability service is there to support you from your first day with us until 5 years after you graduate.
+The range of support on offer will help you to build a career doing what you love.
 We encourage all students to make the most of:

-- career toolkit full of tips and resources
+- careers toolkit full of tips and resources

 - events and workshops